 Most of the goods found at the Ubud Market are made in the neighbouring villages of Pengosekan, Tegallalang, Payangan and Peliatan.
-The location of the Ubud Art Market which is centred among the art producing villages, and being just opposite the royal palace which is a centre point to Ubud itself, make it a strategic shopping place for Balinese handicrafts and souvenirs.
+The location of the Ubud Art Market, which is centred among the art producing villages and at the centre of Ubud itself, makes it a strategic shopping place for Balinese handicrafts and souvenirs.

-The Ubud market also serves as a setting for the Hollywood movie Eat Pray Love, which shows a scene where actress Julia Roberts opposite a male character strolling through the stalls which are frequently visited by foreign and domestic visitors in real life.
+The Ubud market also served as a setting for the Hollywood movie Eat Pray Love, which shows a scene with actress Julia Roberts opposite a male character strolling through the stalls which are frequently visited by foreign and local visitors in real life.
 Naturally, bargaining is essential.

 - Highlights Of Bali Full-Day Tour

 ‘Shopping’ here is not always about an actual purchase.
 Viewing the various items on display from one stall to another is a highlight on its own, showing the craftsmanship and the artistry of the Balinese.
-Admiring all the shops and stalls usually cannot be accomplished in one day.
-So if you spot an item of your interest, you might come back another day to bargain or settle the deal.
+Admiring all the shops and stalls usually cannot be accomplished in 1 day.
+So, if you spot an item you’re interested in, you can come back another day to bargain or settle the deal.

-Compared to art markets in Bali’s other main tourism destinations such as Kuta, the Ubud Art Market can be considered to feature higher quality items and a larger mixture.
-Although beach cloths and shirts printer with “Bali” on them, and ikat woven skirts, Balinese style paintings, woodcarvings and woven baskets can be found almost everywhere on the island, items ranging from quadruple-coloured bohemian skirts of satin, Moroccan-style oil lamps, quilt-stitched batik camisoles and brass Buddha statuettes, are somewhat the staple, typical Ubud Art Market curios.
+Compared to art markets in Bali’s other main destinations, such as Kuta, the Ubud Art Market has higher quality items and a larger mixture.
+There are plenty of the common items that you’ll find all around the island, including beach clothes and shirts printed with “Bali” on them, as well as ikat woven skirts, Balinese-style paintings, woodcarvings and woven baskets.
+However, curios typical of Ubud Art Market include items ranging from quadruple-coloured bohemian skirts of satin, Moroccan-style oil lamps, quilt-stitched batik camisoles and brass Buddha statuettes.

-The Ubud market offers not only exemplary Balinese items, but rather a universal and international assortment, catering to visitors of all tastes.
-The items found here also tend to of a higher artistic value compared to other art markets such as Kuta.
+The Ubud Market offers not only exemplary Balinese items, but a universal and international assortment.
+The items found here also tend to of a higher artistic value compared to other art markets around Bali.

-The market is open daily from 08:00 to 18:00, and some of the stalls are even open until late at night.
-The market is divided into two main allotments.
-The western block is the main art market, and an eastern block is a traditional market serving daily groceries and necessities.
+The market is open daily from 8am to 5pm, and some of the stalls are even open until late at night.
+The market is divided into 2 main areas.
+The western block is the main art market and the eastern block is a traditional market serving daily groceries and necessities.